RadioAstronomySoftwareGroup/pyuvdata/docs/tutorial.rst

 pixel_coordinate_system is HEALPix), frequencies and feeds (or polarizations if beam_type is power) to keep in the object while removing others.

-b) Selecting a range of Zenith Angles
+a) Selecting a range of Zenith Angles
 ****************
 ::